thiago-a-souza/Spark/README.md

 ```

 ## Working with Dataframes
-Most Dataframe operations take a Column or String to refer to some attribute.
+Most Dataframe operations take a Column or a *String* to refer to some attribute.
 There are three alternatives to work with columns:

 **1. Using $-notation (requires importing implicits)**
 ```